New Bible studies and devotionals sent to your email. The first one includes a free gift!

 6 And in the end of years they shall join themselves together; for the king’s daughter of the south shall come to the king of the north to make an agreement: but she shall not retain the power of the arm; neither shall he stand, nor his arm: but she shall be given up, and they that brought her, and he that begat her, and he that strengthened her in these times.

 Ptolemy 2nd who was the king of the south after Ptolemy 1st gave his daughter Berenice in a marriage to Antiochus 2nd who himself was the king of the north after the deaths of Seleucus 1st and his sons death Antiochus 1st.
 It may seem strange the kings spoken of in this verse are not the same men as before.
 This does not matter though since they are still kings of the two nations.
+The Bible isn’t focused on the particular individuals so much as with the office of the king.

 After her father Ptolemy 2nd dies Antiochus 2nd leaves Berenice for his ex wife Laodice (whom he had divorced to marry Berenice).
 Laodice then murdered Berenice and her child as well as Antiochus 2nd so that her son Seleucus 2nd the son of Antiochus 2nd could be king.